awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

 ## Keyring Compatibility<a name="keyring-compatibility"></a>

-Although the Java, Python, and C implementations of the AWS Encryption SDK have some architectural differences, they are designed to be fully compatible\.
+Although the Java, Python, and C implementations of the AWS Encryption SDK have some architectural differences, they're designed to be fully compatible\.
 You can encrypt your data using one programming language implementation and decrypt it with any other language implementation\.
-However, you must use the same or corresponding master keys to encrypt and decrypt your data keys\.
+However, to be successful, you need to use a master key or master key provider in Java or Python that is compatible with the keyring in C\.
+Also, to decrypt the data, the master key or keyring must have access to one of the wrapping keys that was used to encrypt the data keys\.

 The following table shows which master keys and master key providers are compatible with the keyrings provided in the AWS Encryption SDK in C\.